rajesh7901/Data-Modeling/Uber-Ride-Share/OLTP/Readme.md

 # 🚗 Uber Ride Sharing - OLTP Data Model

-This repository contains the **OLTP (Online Transaction Processing)** data model for an Uber-like ride-sharing application.
+This folder contains the **OLTP (Online Transaction Processing)** data model for an Uber-like ride-sharing application.
 The database schema is designed to efficiently manage transactional operations including ride booking, driver and vehicle management, payment handling, and user feedback.

 ---